 The claim that pineapple juice is helpful for a cough originates from this review article.
 It discusses the various natural substances that help treat tuberculosis, a disease hallmarked by a severe cough.

 The review is not specifically about pineapple juice for cough relief.
 Pineapple juice just got a single mention in regards to clearing mucus and easing cough.
-The review mentions that pineapple, in a combination with pepper, salt, and honey, can help clear mucus in the lungs in tuberculosis patients.
+The review mentions that pineapple, combined with pepper, salt, and honey, can help clear mucus in the lungs in tuberculosis patients.

 Some online publications have claimed that it is misleading to say that pineapple juice helps with a cough.
 After all, the review is about tuberculosis and not specifically about the relationship between cough and pineapple juice.

-However, coughing is usually associated with some kind of infection, irritant, or pathology.
-So, it can also be argued that the source of the cough matters very little.
+However, since all coughing is usually associated with an infection, irritant, or pathology, it can be argued that the source of the cough matters very little.
 Cough relief can be applied to many conditions with coughing.

 So, Does Pineapple Juice Help with Cough?